Tishyaketu/antigravity/producer_consumer_assignment/README.md

 ### 1. Thread Synchronization
 *   **Achievement:** Guaranteed data integrity with zero race conditions.
-*   **How:** Implemented using Java's intrinsic locks (`synchronized` blocks) in `SimpleBlockingQueue`.
+*   **How:** Implemented using Java's intrinsic locks (`synchronized` blocks) in `SharedQueue`.
 This ensures that only one thread can access the internal data structure at any given millisecond.

 ### 2. Concurrent Programming
 *   **Achievement:** True parallel execution of data production and consumption.